 Apps and web pages load swiftly, and panning around Apple Maps isn't jerky at all.
 It feels like you're using an up-to-date smartphone despite the year-old components.
 See also: Group test: What's the best smartphone?

 The iPhone 5C's screen is still the 4in Retina display which was introduced with the iPhone 5.
 Although the screen looks crisp and colourful, it's no longer class-leading.
 Full HD is the standard now and, on larger screens, it makes browsing the web, gaming and watching videos easier and more enjoyable.

-It's a small brag, but as I predicted before the launch, the iPhone 5C is only available in two storage options – 16GB and 32GB.
+It's a small brag, but as I predicted before the launch, the iPhone 5C is only available in three storage options – 8GB, 16GB and 32GB.
 Our 16GB version had 12.6GB available out-of-the-box which is a typical value for a smartphone.
 It almost goes without saying that there's no microSD card slot for adding more storage.

 An important change is that the device has support for more 4G networks.
 The iPhone 5 was only compatible with EE.
 Once Apple sends out an update, the iPhone 5C will support all of the UK's 4G networks (some of which aren't live yet).
 Our iPhone 5C runs well on Vodafone's 4G network.